Sankalp100/AI-snake-game.github.io/README.md

 The goal of this assignment was to measure the usefulness of various search algorithms.
 In this example, we are using Breadth First Search, Depth First Search, and A\* search with two heuristics (and combined) to allow the snake to find the food by avoiding obstacles.

-Here you can see the basic design of the game UI: